YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 * the second layer to the sixth layer are conv layers; and
 * the last three layers are fully-connected layers.

-To track the size of CNN layers, this expression is helpful:
+To track the size of layers, this expression is helpful:

-> size of image through filters = (height/width of image - height/width of filter)/stride + 1
+> size of image/input through filters = (height/width of image/input - height/width of filter)/stride + 1

 So the following example can be calculated as: